collapsed-stacks/startups/questions/7950/can-i-ask-for-equity-later.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-11-28
 - score: 13

-<p>You <em>might</em>, depending on how generous your boss wants to be and how well you work.</p>
+You *might*, depending on how generous your boss wants to be and how well you work.

-<p>Keep in mind that a) you're an intern, b) it was not your idea, c) you got briefed on it (i.e. you didn't even have a say on whether you should be doing it) and d) you're getting paid to do it.</p>
+Keep in mind that a) you're an intern, b) it was not your idea, c) you got briefed on it (i.e. you didn't even have a say on whether you should be doing it) and d) you're getting paid to do it.

-<p>If you end up instrumental in actually pushing it forward, you might have a happy surprise down the road, of course.
-But don't set your expectations too high.</p>
+If you end up instrumental in actually pushing it forward, you might have a happy surprise down the road, of course.
+But don't set your expectations too high.

 ## Answer 8534